Skip to main content

 This is your Donation message.

-The FSU Photography program focuses on the development of individual vision where the student can explore the contemporary uses, techniques, and theories of photography.
-The photography curriculum offers coursework examining both traditional and digital skills, while stressing an understanding of the histories and theories of the media.
-The photography area is perfectly positioned in a larger, highly interdisciplinary department where students are encouraged to see how their photographic explorations can build on the skills learned in other courses.
-Students pursuing a BA/BFA or a graduate-level MFA often merge their photography with other media such as printmaking, sculpture, digital media, video, or painting.
-This interdisciplinary focus mimics both the commercial applications of the media as well as its role in the large art world.
+The Photography and Moving Image area focuses on the development of individual vision while students explore the contemporary uses, techniques, and theories informing photography and moving images across physical and virtual spaces.
+The curriculum offers coursework examining traditional and digital skills while stressing an understanding of the media’s histories and theories.
+The area is perfectly positioned in a larger, highly interdisciplinary department where students are encouraged to see how their explorations in photography and moving images may build on the skills learned in other courses.
+Students pursuing a BA/BFA, or a graduate-level MFA often merge their photography, video, and animation skills with other media such as printmaking, sculpture, electronic art, or painting.
+This interdisciplinary focus mimics the commercial applications of the media and its role in the larger art world.

 Facilities & Special Equipment